lzcaisg/reinforcement_trader/from github/Stock-Trading-Environment/output/intro.md

 12. Same as 11, Filter out the small amount transaction

-13. Required to cash out on the last day
+13. Required to cash out on the last day (NOT WORKING)

+14. Required to cash out on the last day (done, no train)

+15. Use Delta Ratio as Reward